 The "capillary number" is (K L/ g) (g/gC) where K: permeability; : liquid surface tension; L: liquid density.
 Large depths on trays (reasonable gas velocities) in a tray column lead to high-pressure drop but high tray efficiencies.
 Recommended plate spacing for tower diameter of 12 to 24 ft is 36 inch.

 A ternary liquid-liquid system has three degrees of freedom.
 In a countercurrent liquid-liquid extractor, slip velocity [Ud/ +UC/(1- )] where Ud and Uc are, respectively, dispersed and continuous phase superficial velocities and is the fractional dispersed phase hold-up) is Us.
 In a packed countercurrent extractor, slip velocity is Us'.
-The relations is Us' / Us >1.
-In a binary distillation column, if the feed contains 40 mol% vapours, the q line will have a slope of -1.5.
+The relation is Us' / Us >1.
+In a binary distillation column, if the feed contains 40 mol% vapors, the q line will have a slope of -1.5.